Eating for exams - what to eat to boost concentration and memory

 No video selected.

-Whether you're cramming for exams or working hard mentally on a grueling report, the type and timing of your food can help you boost memory, improve concentration and achieve top results.
+Whether you're cramming for exams or working hard mentally on a gruelling report, the type and timing of your food can help you boost memory, improve concentration and achieve top results.
 Here's how.

 6 ways to prepare well